eagronin/credit-card-fraud-prepare/README.md

 print('\nThe number of missing values across all attributes and samples: ', df.isnull().sum().sum())
 ```

-The summary statistics below show that there are 21,693 transactions in the data, of which 1.6% are fraudulant.
+The summary statistics below show that there are 21,693 transactions in the data, of which 1.6% are fraudulent.
 The average transaction amount being substantially higher than the median suggests that there is a relatively small number of very large transactions that drive the mean upward.
 The dataset has no missing values.

 ```
           count    mean      std     min    25%     50%     75%       max